Harrison High School (New Jersey): Awards, recognition and rankings

 In September 2013, Harrison High School was recognized by the United States Department of Education as an Exemplary Improving School, as part of the National Blue Ribbon Schools Program.

 The school was the 289th-ranked public high school in New Jersey out of 339 schools statewide in New Jersey Monthly magazine's September 2014 cover story on the state's "Top Public High Schools", using a new ranking methodology.
 The school had been ranked 205th in the state of 328 schools in 2012, after being ranked 213th in 2010 out of 322 schools listed.
 The magazine ranked the school 216th in 2008 out of 316 schools.
 The school was ranked 227th in the magazine's September 2006 issue, which surveyed 316 schools across the state.

 Schooldigger.com ranked the school 285th out of 367 public high schools statewide in its 2009-10 rankings which were based on the combined percentage of students classified as proficient or above proficient on the language arts literacy and mathematics components of the High School Proficiency Assessment (HSPA).

 Athletics

 The Harrison High School Blue Tide participate in the Meadowlands Division of the North Jersey Interscholastic Conference, which is comprised of small-enrollment schools in Bergen, Hudson, Morris and Passaic counties, and was created following a reorganization of sports leagues in Northern New Jersey by the New Jersey State Interscholastic Athletic Association (NJSIAA).
 Prior to the NJSIAA's 2010 realignment, the school had participated in the Bergen County Scholastic League (BCSL).
 With 525 students in grades 10-12, the school was classified by the NJSIAA for the 2019–20 school year as Group II for most athletic competition purposes, which included schools with an enrollment of 486 to 758 students in that grade range.
-Withput enough players to justify fielding a team, the school elected to sit out the 2024-25 football season.
+Without enough players to justify fielding a team, the school elected to sit out the 2024-25 football season.

 Interscholastic sports played at Harrison High School include: